Nonequilibrium DC Current Generation in a Driven Dissipative Haldane Model: DC Currents of the Quasi-Steady State

 \section{DC Currents of the Quasi-Steady State}

-The quasi-steady state can additionally be characterized by the response of physical quantities such as the charge current to the addition of driving and dissipation.
+The quasi-steady state can additionally be characterized by the response of physical observables, such as the charge current, to the driving and damping forces.
 For a single bond, the current operator is given by \cite{Mardanya2018}:

-where $\vec{\delta_{ij}}$ is the displacement vector and $t_{ij}$ is the hopping coefficient between sites $i$ and $j$.
-The expectation value of this operator can then be calculated directly from the time-averaged density matrix elements.
-Note that here, since both $\langle\hat{c}_i^\dagger\hat{c}_j\rangle$ and $t_{ij}$ are time dependent, the time-average of $\langle\hat{J}_{ij}\rangle$ is calculated by computing this expectation value at every timestep of the simulation, then averaging these values over one period once the system has reached the quasi-steady state.
+where $\boldsymbol{\delta}_{ij}$ is the displacement vector connecting sites $i$ and $j$, and $t_{ij}$ is the hopping amplitude between them.
+The expectation value of this operator can be computed directly from the single-particle density matrix.
+Since both $\langle \hat{c}_i^\dagger\hat{c}_j \rangle$ and $t_{ij}$ are time dependent in the presence of driving, the time-averaged current is obtained by evaluating $\langle \hat{\mathbf{J}}_{ij}(t)\rangle$ at each timestep after the system reaches the quasi-steady state and subsequently averaging over one full driving period.

-Then, the net current $\hat{J_i}$ of site $i$ is written as $\sum_j\hat{J}_{ij}$, where the sum is performed over all nearest-neighbor and next-nearest-neighbor bonds.
+The net current operator at site $i$ is defined as $\hat{\mathbf{J}}_i=\sum_j\hat{\mathbf{J}}_{ij}$, where the sum runs over all nearest-neighbor and next-nearest-neighbor bonds connected to site $i$.
 It is also useful to consider the net current averaged over a unit cell.
-Here, since the honeycomb lattice has a two-site basis, the unit cell-averaged net current is computed by summing the average net current on sublattice A and the average net current on sublattice B.
+Since the honeycomb lattice has a two-site basis, the unit-cell–averaged current is obtained by summing the average net currents on sublattices A and B. This unit-cell–averaged quantity is the physically relevant measure of bulk transport, as it properly takes into account lattice symmetries.

-Fig. 4 shows some examples of the net current per site in the quasi-steady state when driving and damping are turned on.
-In the static case (not shown), there is a net circulation of next-nearest-neighbor bond currents due to the broken time-reversal symmetry that sum to zero at every lattice site.
-When driving and damping are turned on, in contrast to the static case, there are also nonzero nearest-neighbor bond currents, and the components of the next-nearest-neighbor bond currents are no longer all equal.
-As a result, the net current per site is no longer zero.
+Fig. \ref{fig:netcurrentlattice} shows representative examples of the net current per site in the quasi-steady state when both driving and damping are present.
+In the static Haldane model (not shown), broken time-reversal symmetry leads to circulating next-nearest-neighbor bond currents that sum to zero at every lattice site.
+When driving and damping are turned on, in contrast, nonzero nearest-neighbor bond currents appear and the components of the next-nearest-neighbor bond currents are no longer all equal.
+As a result, the net current evaluated at individual lattice sites becomes nonzero.